Treating Hepatitis B (HBV)

 Checkups with your doctor help monitor your liver.

+This is to avoid Ppssing the disease on to someone else.
 HBV is a sexually transmitted disease.
 This means it can be passed on to other people through sex.
 The disease can also be prevented by getting a vaccine.

 Stay in touch with your doctor.
 And have anyone you have close contact with see a doctor for testing, vaccination, and counseling.
-Help inform others about how HBV is spread.
+Help tell others about how HBV is spread.
 The more people know about hepatitis B, the easier it is to prevent its spread.